 This article features a few tools used by many YouTubers and Streamers and some options to boost your volume for video conference calls.
 If you’re having a hard time understanding any part of this article, please let me know in the comments to clarify it for you.

 Let’s get started!

 1: Increase Volume In Windows 10 Using Sound Settings

-The first, and I’d argue the best way, is to increase the volume within windows or your operating system itself.
+The first, and I’d argue the best way to change microphone volume, is to increase the volume within windows or your operating system itself.
 I recommend boosting your volume here because the volume levels are increased across every program, including those mentioned below.
 To increase your microphone volume here, you’ll need to access your sound settings window.

 - Click on your Start button located to the left of your taskbar

 - Click Sound settings (System Settings) list item at the top